 What is progress in learning?
 How do we see progress being made in a lesson?
 This book offers a fresh perspective on teaching, learning and progress in the classroom.
-Written by an experienced teacher and school leader, Michael Harpham explores the different ways in which progress can be made in the classroom and how it can be more effectively delivered, identified, evidenced, measured and assessed.
+Written by an experienced teacher and school leader, Michael Harpham, it explores the different ways in which progress can be made in the classroom and how it can be more effectively delivered, identified, evidenced, measured and assessed.

 Full of tips to help improve progress in schools, this is essential reading for all teachers, school leaders and parents.